CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Proposed Method: CorVS+

 \subsubsection{Architecture}

+In the contexts of Human Activity Recognition (HAR) and PDR using wearable sensors, most scenarios assume that sensor measurements are constantly available, and studies into deep learning models with variable input length remain limited \cite{10.1145/3699770,10746455,10.1145/3706598.3713721}.
+Meanwhile, inference from variable-length sequences is well-established in domains such as natural language processing and speech processing.
+We draw on those techniques to implement a model for our targeting task, correspondence estimation between visual tracking trajectories and sensor measurements.

+There are several paradigms for fusing different modalities \cite{10123038}.
+One well-known paradigm uses independent encoders for each modality to map the data into a common representation space, exemplified by CLIP \cite{pmlr-v139-radford21a} and ImageBind \cite{10203733}.
+Identity verification becomes theoretically possible by comparing the embedded vectors.
+Nevertheless, this approach is considered inappropriate for visual tracking trajectories and sensor measurements.
+The information in these data is so asymmetric that the projection into a single space would discard much of it before the identity verification.
+In addition, this approach does not explicitly consider temporal correspondence between the modalities.
+With these points in mind, we adopt an early fusion paradigm that synchronizes and merges the data at the outset to focus on interactions across the modalities.

-Fig. \ref{fig:arch} depicts the architecture.
-We extend our DualCNN-Transformer model \cite{gait-robust-heading-estim} for correspondence estimation.
-It can capture multi-timescale features through the two different-sized convolutional paths and attention layers.
+Fig. \ref{fig:model} depicts the architecture with tuned hyperparameters.
+We extend DualCNN-Transformer from our previous work on PDR \cite{gait-robust-heading-estim}.
+It can capture multi-timescale features through the two different-sized convolutional paths and self-attention blocks.
 It helps recognize both short-term actions like squatting and long-term movements like walking.
-The initial batch normalization layer serves as online data standardization and mitigates scale discrepancies across the modalities.
+The initial batch normalization layer serves as online data standardization and mitigates scale divergence across the modalities.
+The subsequent batch normalization layers aim to stabilize the learning process and also improve the generalization performance \cite{10.5555/3327144.3327174}, as with general CNNs.
+We omit the affine parameters only for the initial one to avoid functional redundancy.
+Note that all these batch normalization layers are customized to compute means and variances exclusively from valid values, ignoring the padded regions; we refer to this as masked batch normalization.

+We incorporate Rotary Position Embedding (RoPE) \cite{10.1016/j.neucom.2023.127063}, a representative scheme for injecting relative positional dependencies into attention mechanisms.
+RoPE is also a standard in modern Large Language Models (LLMs) and Vision--Language Models (VLMs), such as Gemma \cite{gemmateam2025gemma3technicalreport} and Llama \cite{grattafiori2024llama3herdmodels}.
+This choice reflects the intuition that the correspondence probability relies on mutual relationships among features rather than their exact timing.
+For example, the correspondence estimation should be invariant to whether an informative feature pattern appears in the former or latter part of the time window.
+Additionally, RoPE does not require learnable parameters for every absolute position.
+It enables seamless adaptation to arbitrary sequence lengths, even those not seen during the training.
+This scalability is advantageous for handling variable-length inputs.
+Note that all other learnable parameters are shared across absolute positions as well.
+It means the model size depends not on its temporal length but only on its dimensional width.